epics-modules/asyn/docs/source/devGpib.rst

       i.e. `pasynGpib` is null. `gpibDpvt` also contains a field `pupvt` which can be used by the convert routine.
 Is is initialized to null.
-The macro `gpibCmdGet` can be used to get the address of `gpibCmd` which contains other usefull information.
+The macro `gpibCmdGet` can be used to get the address of `gpibCmd` which contains other useful information.

       If the End of String terminator needs to be changed, it must be changed by calling `pdevSupportGpib->setEos` rather than calling `pgpibDpvt->pasynOctet->setEos`